Day 1 - Depart U.S. / Fly overnight to Verona

 VBT Air Package and Pre-Extension guests: Meet your fellow

-ahead and provide tips for lunch on your own in the city.
+ahead and provide tips for lunch on your own near the hotel.
 Check out is 11:00 am;

 you may store your luggage at the reception desk.
-Luggage will be picked up when we
+Luggage will be picked up later and transferred to the next hotel.

 Lake Garda.
 This evening, we get acquainted over a welcome cocktail reception and dinner.